Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Consistency of the higher lattice gauge theory model under changes to the branching structure

 where $\sigma_p$ depends on the orientation of the plaquette.
 The contribution of a particular plaquette $p$ to the blob 2-holonomy is $g(v_0(B)-v_0(p)) \rhd e_p^{ \sigma_p}$.
 If we change the base-point of this plaquette from $v_1$ to $v_2$ then we must change the label $e_p$ to $g(v_1 \rightarrow v_2)^{-1} \rhd e_p$ due to the effect of $E_p$, but we must also change the base-point $v_0(p)$ that appears in the expression $g(v_0(B)-v_0(p)) \rhd e_p^{ \sigma_p}$ along the same path (the same path so that the resulting surface is the same as the original).
 This means that when we change the base-point of plaquette $p$, its contribution to the blob 2-holonomy transforms as

 so that the contribution of the plaquette to the blob 2-holonomy is unchanged by moving the base-point of the plaquette.

 The final energy terms to consider are the edge energy terms.
 There are several cases to consider.
-We need to consider edge terms that directly affect the plaquette whose base-point is being moved (i.e. the edges on the boundary of that plaquette), but also any edge transforms along the path on which we move the plaquette's base-point.
+We need to consider edge terms that directly affect the plaquette whose base-point is being moved (i.e., the edges on the boundary of that plaquette), but also any edge transforms along the path on which we move the plaquette's base-point.
 First consider the latter kind of edge, which is not on the original boundary of the plaquette, but is on the path along which we move the base-point.
 If we move the base-point of the plaquette before acting with the edge transform, then the path becomes part of the boundary of the plaquette.
 That is, the plaquette is whiskered along the path through which we move the base-point.
-The action of the edge transform, as defined in Equation \ref{Equation_edge_transform_definition}, does not account for the possibility of a whiskered plaquette.
-We give a more general definition of the edge transform in Ref. \cite{HuxfordPaper2} (in the subsection of ``Energy of Ribbon and Membrane Operators in 2+1d" dealing with the $E$-valued membrane operator), which describes the action on whiskered plaquettes and other special cases.
+The action of the edge transform, as defined in Equation \ref{Equation_edge_transform_definition_2}, does not account for the possibility of a whiskered plaquette.
+We give a more general definition of the edge transform in Ref. \cite{HuxfordPaper2} (in Section S-I C), which describes the action on whiskered plaquettes and other special cases.
 We define this generalized edge transform in a way that is consistent with the procedure for changing the base-point by whiskering (at least if fake-flatness is satisfied), as we show in Ref. \cite{HuxfordPaper2} when we define the transform.
 We will therefore not prove this consistency here.

 Next we consider the case where we move the base-point along the boundary of the plaquette and $i$ is one of the edges on the plaquette.
 Recall that the action of the edge transform $\mathcal{A}_i^e$ on an adjacent plaquette is